 You can easily download our Support Worker interview questions and answers PDF to help you prepare for your interview:

-Remember – there are many possible questions an interviewer could ask and many great ways to answer them.
+Remember – there are many possible questions a Recruiter could ask and many great ways to answer them.
 Our sample Support Worker interview questions and answers are simply ideas to help you prepare.
 We strongly recommend you customising our sample answers to suit your own experience and personality.
-Your interviewer will be able to tell if you’ve given a well-rehearsed answer taken from the internet.
+Your Recruiter will be able to tell if you’ve given a well rehearsed answer taken from the internet.
 Always be honest – and be yourself!

 You’ll likely be asked a range of Support Worker interview questions.
-The different questions your interviewer may ask allows them to find out more about you.
-They’ll be looking to assess your character, skills, and experience.
+The different questions your Recruiter may ask allows them to find out more about you.
+They’ll be looking to assess your character, skills and experience.
 This can be work experience from a previous job or relevant life experience.

 Read some sample Support Worker interview questions and answers below.

 To be a Support Worker, you need a calm, rationale and caring personality.
-Your interviewer will therefore ask questions to assess your character.
+Your Recruiter will therefore ask questions to assess your character.
 They do this to ensure you match the requirements of the role.
-Here are some examples of personality-based Support Worker interview questions and answers:
+Here are some examples of personality based Support Worker interview questions and answers: